Saturday, August 29, 2020

 clothing, hygiene products, school supplies, and after school snacks.

-Moms Who Care is a program focused on serving the student as a whole person.
+Moms Who Care focuses on serving the student as a whole person.

 The MWC volunteers understand when the basic needs of the student are met,